MervCodes

 return profile

-And in Node.js using ioredis:
+And in Node.js with ioredis:

 const Redis = require('ioredis');